- To explore line and mark-making to draw water

 - Is water an easy thing to draw or paint?

-Play the music again and ask them to draw big lines representing water on the paper you have laid out.
-Set up a space for yourself so that you can demonstrate this and join in with the activity too!
+Play the music again.
+On the paper you have laid out, ask the children to draw big lines representing water.
+Set up a An empty area in an image or 3D artwork. for yourself so that you can demonstrate this and join in with the activity too!
 Give them approximately three minutes to work, encouraging them to connect to each other’s lines.

 Before playing the music again, ask children to look at and reflect on what they have done so far and make sure their lines connect to those drawn by the people on either side of them.

-Then give the children a direction as to what material or line type they should be using/making when the music starts.
+Then give the children a direction as to what material or A mark on paper that can be straight, curved, heavy, light, short, long, hand-drawn or printed…. type they should be using/making when the music starts.
 Using music helps here because, like a game of musical chairs, they only draw when the music plays!

 Play the music while the children work, then stop it again to give another instruction and repeat, until a variety of materials and techniques have been used.